 The Mrs. Pac-man machine is super pricey at $2,999.
 It weighs 275 pounds and measures 68 inches tall, 33 inches deep, and 25 inches wide.
 Originally produced in 1981, this replica game cabinet looks and feels like the original and still gives enjoyable game play in this age of digital HQ game imagery.

 But … why pay $2,999 for a single-player, single-game arcade machine when you can get one for 90% cheaper that has 12 classic games?!

 Check out this range of arcade machines that range in price from just a few hundred dollars for a single player 12-games-in-1 arcade machine, right up to a few thousand dollars for a four player arcade machine that has a whopping 3,016-games-in-1 game machine.

-With a good budget, some planning, and boatloads of creativity, you can create a retro gaming man cave you’ll gleefully use all the time.
+With a good budget, some planning, and boatloads of creativity, you can create a retro gaming man cave with a vintage feel that you’ll gleefully use all the time.
 But you don’t need a super high budget to get started.

 Here’s some ideas to show you just how far your dream can take you even with limited cash to spend.

 This cozy retro basement man cave has a simple design, at least from what’s visible in the image.